The study of the energy spectrum of a system of quantum micro-vortices in a bounded spatial domain: Concluding remarks

 The structure of the energy spectrum, which is unique to our approach, explains why turbulent motion arises even in a rarefied system of $K$ quantum vortices.
 Furthermore, depending on the state of the space $H_K$, different vortices exhibit their quantum properties in varying degrees in such a system.

 Our goal was not to find out why this system of vortices forms in the flow.
 The author has already considered one of these possible scenarios in his paper \cite{Tal_PoF23}.
-In that paper, he explains how a system of many vortices can form from a single vortex that is created randomly.
+This paper explains how a system of many vortices can develop from a single vortex that is created randomly.
 In his future works, the author plans to return to this topic and also explore the various aspects of vortex interaction.